Denia Spain Travel Guide

 Protected area of rocky coves and crystal-clear waters south of the port.
 Renowned for excellent visibility and diverse marine life, perfect for scuba diving and snorkeling.
 Includes Cova Tallada.

-Go early morning or late afternoon, particularly during summer, to avoid heat.
+Go early morning or late afternoon, particularly during summer, to prevent overheating.
 Carry plenty of water and wear appropriate footwear.
 Compass or A sat-nav app useful for longer trails.
-Respect the environment.
+Be environmentally friendly.

 Las Marinas beaches are great for space for sunbathing and building sandcastles.
-Les Rotes is perfect for discovering marine life.
+Les Rotes is great for discovering marine life.
 Consider paddleboarding or kayaking.

 The Marine Sanctuary protects fragile ecosystems.
 Local dive centers offer courses and guided dives.
 Consider a tour booked via GetYourGuide.